RaviKMalhotra/CCSP/Domain 3 - Cloud Platform and Infrastructure Security/Domain 3 Important Questions 1.md

 Option D may be arguably correct, as there might be an NBI handling that traffic between those nodes, but option B is more specific and always true for this definition, so it is the better choice.

 ### Question # 11 - Software-defined networking (SDN) allows network administrators and architects to perform all the following functions except ___________________.

-A. Reroute traffic based on current customer demand
+A. Reroute traffic based on current customer demand.
-B. Create logical subnets without having to change any actual physical connections
+B. Create logical subnets without having to change any actual physical connections.
-C. Filter access to resources based on specific rules or settings
+C. Filter access to resources based on specific rules or settings.
-D. Deliver streaming media content in an efficient manner by placing it closer to the end user
+D. Deliver streaming media content in an efficient manner by placing it closer to the end user.
 Answer: D.

 Option D is really a definition of a CDN (content delivery network).